Chris56974/Pethreon/README.md

 ### UX

 My circles animate slowly but my content loads instantly which is jarring.
-I should use framer-motion or react-transition-group to transition into content more naturally.
-I also use a lot of window.alert() for my form validation when I should use text popups instead.
+I should use framer-motion or react-transition-group to transition content more smoothly.
+I also use a lot of window.alert() for my form validation when I should use my own toasts that don't create an additional step for the user.

 ### A11y